reapp/reapp-ui/docs/core/animations.md

 The getAnimationState function will do a search through your component in the following order to find these properties:

-1. this.state.index, this.state.step
-2. this.props.index, this.props.step
-3. AnimateStore (Soon to be Context) - This will soon be replaced by contexts in React 0.13, but until then we've built a simple store that allows for passing the state down without having to pass props all the way.
+1. this.state (index or step)
+2. this.props (index or step)
+3. this.context (index or step)

-The return value is an object with at least index and step, and potentially extra information.
+The return value is an object with at least index and step, and potentially extra information as passed down through `this.animationContext`.

-### setAnimationState(source : string)

-For components that want to animate down to deeply nested children, they can use this function.
-It will use `getAnimationState` to get the current state, and the place it into the AnimateStore for children to use when fetching.

-You can define a `source` of your animation.
-This is needed for children that want to get the animation state dynamically from different sources.

 ### disableAnimation()